geleto/cascador-ai/README.md

 ```

 **2. Script Returning `ModelMessage[]`**
-For renderers created with `.withScript`, the script can return a `ModelMessage[]` array instead of a string.
+For components created with `.withScript`, the script can return a `ModelMessage[]` array instead of a string.
 These messages will be **appended** to the history before the final call to the LLM.
 This allows for dynamic construction of few-shot examples based on context.
 ```typescript
 const dynamicFewShotAgent = create.TextGenerator.withScript({
     model: openai('gpt-4o'),